privet100/inception/README.md

   + The difference between a Docker image used with docker compose and without docker compose
 * explain docker-network
 * the benefit of Docker compared to VMs
-* the pertinence of the directory structure required for this project
 * how daemons work and whether it’s a good idea to use them or not
   + [демон](https://github.com/privet100/general-culture/blob/main/threads.md#%D0%B4%D0%B5%D0%BC%D0%BE%D0%BD)